Bumper Offer - Urjas oil Just @ Rs. 1

 What is the effect of Azicin (Moxy) on the Kidneys?

-Azicin (Moxy) has very mild side effects on the kidneys.
+Azicin (Moxy) rarely harms the kidneys.

 What is the effect of Azicin (Moxy) on the Liver?